pboisselier/skirt/README.md

 - `SKIRT_ARCH` , which is the targeted architecture
 - `SKIRT_CC_PREFIX`, which provides a path for a crosscompiler, `path/prefix-` (the `-` at the end is important).
+- `SKIRT_EXAMPLES`, will build some examples ELF files ready to be uploaded and tested.

 For debugging, use `CMAKE_BUILD_TYPE=Debug` to include debugging symbols and other options.